Work for Hire Agreement: What is it? What to Include

 Most importantly, however, is the statement of ownership.
 This clearly states that any work produced for you by the artist or service provider does not belong to them.
 Instead, you are the sole owner of all assets they produce, and you can use them however you see fit.

 This is especially important for businesses that intend to use assets they’ve paid for on commercial products.
-The work for hire agreement waives the creator’s rights to any profits from future sales that incorporate assets they made.
+The work for hire agreement may waive the creator’s rights to any profits from future sales that incorporate assets they made.
+The profit-sharing terms should be clearly outlined in the agreement.
+If there is no profit-sharing, that should be stated as well.

 Your contract should also include: